-The Executive Cabinet is composed of the Chancellor and reports directly to the chancellor, which includes the Vice Chancellor for Academic Affairs, Vice Chancellor for Student Affairs,
+The Executive Cabinet is composed of the Chancellor and reports directly to the Chancellor, which includes the Vice Chancellor for Academic Affairs, the Vice Chancellor for Enrollment

-Vice Chancellor of Fiscal Affairs, Vice Chancellor of Workforce Development, Vice Chancellor of Strategic Initiatives, and the Dean of Institutional Advancement.
-The Executive Cabinet convenes bi-monthly and represents every area of the College to ensure coordination of information, collective analyses of institutional matters and issues, and ensures the College maintains relevance by maintaining a clear focus on the College's mission, vision, values, and strategic priorities.
+Management and Student Services (VCEMSS), the Vice Chancellor for Finance and Administration, the Vice Chancellor of Economic & Workforce Development, and the Vice Chancellor for Leadership and Community Engagement.
+The Executive Cabinet convenes bimonthly and represents every area of the College to ensure coordination of information, collective analysis of institutional matters and issues, and ensures the College maintains relevance by maintaining a clear focus on the mission, vision, values, and strategic priorities.